jpb10/SolarCalculator/README.md

 SolarCalculator is based on the [NOAA Solar Calculator](https://gml.noaa.gov/grad/solcalc/).

-This library provides functions to calculate the Sun's position in the sky, the times of sunrise, sunset, twilight and solar noon for any location on earth, as well as the equation of time and more.
+This library provides functions to calculate the times of sunrise, sunset, solar noon and twilight (civil, nautical, astronomical dawn and dusk), solar coordinates, interpolation of coordinates, atmospheric refraction correction, Sun's radius vector, Julian day and century, equation of time, delta T, etc.

 Most formulae are taken from the textbook Astronomical Algorithms by Jean Meeus or the NOAA Solar Calculator [source code](https://gml.noaa.gov/grad/solcalc/main.js).
 Other sources are cited in the comments.